Archive for November 5th, 2024

 Tuesday, November 5th, 2024

-So, following the loud noise disturbance from the Katoomba Carrington Hotel on Saturday 26th October 2024, and our failed attempt to chat with the hotel’s festival organiser, who ordered us off the premises, we notify local Blue Mountains Council on the following Monday 28th October when Council is back at work.
+So, following the loud noise disturbance from the Katoomba Carrington Hotel on Saturday 26th October 2024, and from our failed attempt to chat with the hotel’s festival organiser, who immediately ordered us off his premises, we notify local Blue Mountains Council on the following Monday 28th October when Council is back at work.

-We lodge a Customer Service Request (CSR 514828) to Council and request a dialogue about this matter.
-The Carrington’s owner had setup brass band with additional amplified music situated in the guest car park that played over towards adjoining residences, rather than having previously utilised their approved festival space (of equivalent size) on the other side of The Carrington’s grounds in the more suitable hearty of uptown Katoomba just off Katoomba Street.
+This Carrington’s owner had setup some brass band with additional amplified music situated in the guest car park that played over towards adjoining residences, rather than having previously utilised their approved festival space (of equivalent size) on the other side of The Carrington’s grounds in the more suitable bustling retail heart of uptown Katoomba just off high street Katoomba Street.

-We received no response by Wednesday 30th October, so we email out complaint to Council in writing as follows, and this isn’t the first time we’ve raised this intrusively loud amplified noise issue with this Carrington owner.
+We received no response from back from Council by Wednesday 30th October.
+So we emailed out complaint to Council in writing as follows, and this isn’t the first time we’ve raised this intrusively loud amplified noise issue with this Carrington owner.

 Attention: Council’s Programme Leader for Health and Compliance